 - Red Lentil Stew - Because of its starch, adding red lentils will help thicken and add nutrition to your stew.
 Add red lentils to your stew when you add the liquid/broth, or add mushy cooked lentils towards the end of your cooking time.
 This is especially useful if you don't have time to simmer your stew for an extended amount of time slowly.

 - Pureed Red Lentil Soup - Other than how quickly they cook, another thing I love about red lentils is their texture and mild flavor.
 They will pick up whatever flavor you cook them in.
 But this doesn't mean that you can't enjoy red lentils with a smooth consistency.
 For a nice and smooth lentil soup, blend your cooked soup using a handheld blender.
-Great served with a slice of crusty bread!
+Read my article for 27+ ideas of what to serve with lentil soup.

 - Red Lentil Patty - Move aside black beans because red lentils also make great plant-based protein-packed veggie burgers.
 To make a lentil patty that is firm but not mushy, you can combine red lentils with mashed beans, chickpeas, and even ground nuts like walnuts.